my-legacy-projects/Anium/README.md

 Cross-platform (as in I want to die) training software for Counter-Strike: Global Offensive

 This project uses a few parts from AimTux, Fuzion, Cathook, blue and Nekohook.
-Shoutout to LWSS, nullifiedcat, F1ssi0n and Onee chan.
+Shoutout to aixxe, LWSS, nullifiedcat, F1ssi0n and Onee chan.

 ### Setup